 For me ReLEx smile was definitely my method of choice and I’m really happy, that my eyes met all the criteria.

 I’m done for the day and Daniel drives us back to the hotel.
-My eyes feel a bit dry and I also don’t see very well – mostly due to the widened pupils.
+My eyes feel a bit dry and I also don’t see very well – due to the widened pupils.
 We still decide to get lunch and walk around Bratislava.
 It started to snow and the Christmas markets are even more magical today.
 It’s still hard to grasp, that I’m wearing my glasses for the last day!

 Last lunch with glasses at fach Bistro in Bratislava…